tlepple/iceberg-intro-workshop/README.md

   ---
   ### Item 2:
   ---
   *  Multi-petabyte tables can be read from a single node, without needing a distributed SQL engine to sift through table metadata.
 That means the tools used in the examples I give below could be used to query the data stored in object stores without needing to dedicate expensive compute servers.
+You could spin up virtual instances or containers and execute queries against the data stored in the object store.

 In a series of upcoming workshops, I will build out and document some new technologies that can be integrated with legacy solutions deployed by most organizations today.
 It will give you a roadmap into how you can gain insights (in near real-time) from data produced in your legacy systems with minimal impact on those servers.
 We will use a Change Data Capture (CDC) approach to pull the data from log files produced by the database providers and deliver it to our Iceberg solution we are building today.